Hicksville Brownfield Opportunity Area Programs

 Project II: Southeast Hicksville BOA Step II

-As a follow-up to the first Open House held in June 2014, the BOA Project Team is conducting a survey designed specifically to get input on the preliminary redevelopment concepts and community vision statements.
+As a follow-up to the recent open houses held, the BOA Project Team is conducting a survey designed specifically to get input on the preliminary redevelopment concepts and community vision statements.
 We invite you to provide your input by:

 On June 9, 2014 the Town of Oyster Bay, in conjunction with the Southeast Hicksville Brownfield Opportunity Area (BOA) Step II project Steering Committee, hosted the aforementioned public Open House at the William P. Bennett Community Center in Hicksville.